 With advances in medical technology comes more liposuction choices, and with more liposuction choices comes more questions.
-It’s a vicious cycle that benefits the patients, allowing them to feel and look better than they ever have before—once they figure what process is best for their needs, anyway.
+It’s a vicious cycle that benefits the patients, allowing them to feel and look better than they ever have before—once they figure which procedure will best address their needs.
 Radio Frequency Assisted Liposuction (RFAL) is one of the newer procedures, allowing doctors to remove stubborn fat without incisions, while tightening skin.
-But laser assisted liposuction does the same thing, so how do you know which is best for you?
+But laser assisted liposuction also provides some skin tightening benefit, so how do you know which is best for you?
 By asking questions!
 We’ve included some valuable information below to help you narrow down your choices, but it is highly recommended that you sit down with Dr. Wright and start a discussion before making any final decisions.

 The newest kid on the block is Radio Frequency [Assisted] liposuction, or RFALipo procedure is performed by small needle punctures, so no sutures will be needed.
 The first probe liquefies the fat by radiofrequency, and a second probe is used to monitor temperature to avoid being burned and damaged.
 RFAL doesn’t liquefy the fat as quickly as laser liposuction does, so it may take longer to perform the procedure.
 Radio Frequency Liposuction causes the most skin tightening with any liposuction procedure.
 To compare skin tightening traditional or tumescent Liposuction and cause an average 8-10% skin surface contraction.
 Laser Assisted Laser Liposuction or laser liposuction causes an average of 15% skin surface contraction after the procedure.
 However, RFALipo or Radio Frequency Assisted Liposuction results in an average of 35% skin surface area contraction after the procedure.
 That is 3 -4 times the skin contraction of other liposuction treatments.